aframosp/AGNView/Additionals/StepByStep.md

 11) [Analyse the results with Tables](../Notebooks/11_Analysis_Tables.ipynb)
 * 11.1 Join clean results
 * 11.2 Feature selection using [RFECV](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.RFECV.html) [**FIGURE 5**](../Figures/F5.pdf)
-* 11.3 Correlation-scores in the classification task with viewing angle and AGN disk luminosity TABLE 4
+* 11.3 Correlation-scores in the classification task with viewing angle and AGN disc luminosity TABLE 4
 * 11.4 Correlation-scores in the classification task with ML TABLE 4
 * 11.5 Predict classifications for S and SyG type galaxies TABLE 5
 12) [Analyse the results with Plots](../Notebooks/12_Analysis_Plots.ipynb)